SW Terwilliger Boulevard Sewer Project Update: October 18, 2013

 SIDE STREETS AND DETOURS

-Feedback received from residents included the following, which Environmental Services will relay to the traffic consultants doing additional analysis.
+Feedback received from residents included the following, which Environmental Services relayed to the traffic consultants doing additional analysis.

 - Greenwood/Breyman at Highway 43 currently has no left turn.
 Will the left turn-only signal be turned off?

 - Midvale Road, right turn is unsafe.
 Can there be a permanent right turn here?
 Turning left onto Midvale from Highway 43 is dangerous.

 - Proposed route instead of Midvale would be Glen Road to SW Iron Mountain Road, to SW Edgecliff toSW Greenwood.Glen Road is in grave disrepair.

 - Palatine Road and Military Road are dangerous.

 - Stampher Road access is difficult already.